FoxxMD/multi-scrobbler/docsite/docs/installation/installation.md

 * DNS errors (`EAI_AGAIN`) that do no occur consistently
 * Failures to reach a host that was previously fine (`EHOSTUNREACH`)

 there may be an issue with the underlying docker image OS (alpine) that may be solved by switching to a different image.
-Try switching to a `*-debian` variant tag (only available for ARM hosts) to see if this resolves your issue.
+Try switching to a `*-debian` variant tag (only available for x86/x64 hosts) to see if this resolves your issue.
 IE `multi-scrobbler:latest-debian` or `multi-scrobbler:develop-debian`

 ## Docker Usage Examples